 Living with a stimulator

 The handheld programmer lets you turn the stimulator on and off, select programs, and adjust the strength of the stimulation.
-Most people are given multiple programs to achieve the best possible pain relief during specific activities.
+Most people are given multiple programs to achieve the best possible pain relief at any point throughout the day or during specific activities.
 You can use your spinal cord stimulator around the clock if necessary.
-However, most people get pain relief during the day and turn off the system before bedtime because pain relief often continues even after the stimulation has stopped.
-Everyone’s pain is different.

-Just like a cardiac pacemaker, other devices such as cellular phones, pagers, microwaves, security doors, and anti theft sensors will not affect your stimulator.
+Just like a cardiac pacemaker, your stimulator cannot be damaged by devices such as cellular phones, pagers, microwaves, security doors, and anti-theft sensors.
 Be sure to carry your Implanted Device Identification card when flying, since the device is detected at airport security gates.
 Department store and airport security gates or theft detectors may cause an increase or decrease in stimulation when you pass through the gate.
 This sensation is temporary and should not harm your system.
 However, as a precaution, you should turn off your system before passing through security gates.

 Sources & links